How Animals Survive in Cold Conditions

 Cold blooded - Animals

-that have a body temperature colder than the
+that have a body temperature the same as the

 An animal whose internal temperature varies